 Sample GRE Reading Comprehension Questions

-About half of the Verbal section of the GRE is composed of Reading Comprehension questions.
+About half of the Verbal section of the GRE is composed of reading comprehension questions.

-About half of the Verbal section is composed of Reading Comprehension questions.
-Reading Comprehension questions are multiple-choice questions with no partially correct answers.
-They involve answering questions based on a reading passage, which can be from one paragraph to several paragraphs long, and choosing the best answer that the reading passage supports from five answer choices.
+Reading comprehension questions are multiple-choice questions with no partially correct answers.
+They involve answering questions based on a reading passage, which can be from one paragraph to several paragraphs long, and choosing the only answer that the reading passage supports from five choices.

 GRE Reading Comprehension Sample Question #1